-An introduction to the basics of policy analysis, employing demographic and empirical information on the Mexican American and Latino populations in the United States.
-Current policy issues such as bilingual education, affirmative action, the English-only movement, immigration, Latino consumers, Latino entrepreneurship, and NAFTA.
+Introduction to the basics of policy analysis, employing demographic and empirical information on the Mexican American and Latino populations in the United States.
+Explore current policy issues, such as bilingual education, affirmative action, the English-only movement, immigration, Latino consumers, Latino entrepreneurship, and Latino political participation.
 Three lecture hours a week for one semester.